Last updated on May 20th, 2023 at 06:22 pm

 The bougainvillea is a member of the Nyctaginaceae family.
-Bougainvillea plants can grow up to 40 feet (ca. 12 m) tall and their vines grow quite quickly too.
+Bougainvillea plants can grow up to 40 feet (ca. 12 m) tall, and their vines grow quite quickly too.
 These plants are useful for decorating the fences and exterior walls of buildings.
-Have you seen photos of Greek retreats where these pink, purple and red flowers against the white buildings make you long for a vacation there?
-An interesting fact of these plants is that the flowers are not pink or red, the flowers are white.
-The leaves of these plants have different colors because they have a magenta tract.
-The flowers that are most commonly seen are hybrids of two species, namely – Bougainvillea glabra and Bougainvillea spectabilis.

-White – The color white is synonymous with purity.
-Like any white flower, a white bougainvillea can also signify peace, elegance, humbleness, honesty, and perfection.
+The color white is synonymous with purity.
+Like any white flower, a white bougainvillea can signify peace, elegance, humility, honesty, and perfection.
 You can give it to your beloved to express your thoughtfulness and love.
 White flowers are also given to a respected person to express admiration.
 You can convey sincere feelings through white bougainvillea bloom.

-Pink – Pink is a color for lovers.
+Pink is a color for lovers.
 You can give pink bougainvillea to your lover to show your passionate love.
-Dark pink flowers like bougainvillea with dark pink leaves stand for appreciation and thankfulness, the light pink ones are symbols of tenderness, admiration, fineness, grace, and confidence.
+Dark pink flowers like bougainvillea with dark pink leaves stand for appreciation and thankfulness; the light pink ones are symbols of tenderness, admiration, fineness, grace, and confidence.
 You can give pink bougainvillea to your mother on Mother’s Day or her birthday.

-Yellow – Yellow bougainvillea look cheerful.
-They, like other yellow flowers, stand for new beginnings, clarity, and friendship.
+Yellow bougainvillea look cheerful.
+Like other yellow flowers, they stand for new beginnings, clarity, and friendship.
 You can give yellow bougainvillea to show your appreciation to someone.
 You can give them to any friend, as yellow is a color of friendship.
-It is a safe choice to give others because not many know yellow stands for jealousy and betrayal too.
+Giving others is a safe choice because not many know yellow stands for jealousy and betrayal.

-Red – This is a courageous color that represents love and passion.
-Bougainvillea flower and the color red carry the same meaning – igniting the flame of love and passion.
+This is a courageous color that represents love and passion.
+The bougainvillea flower and red carry the same meaning – igniting the flame of love and passion.
 Red bougainvillea is ideal for a romantic partner.
 You can express how deeply in love you are or attracted to someone by giving deep red bougainvillea.

 - Bougainvillea belongs to the category of approximately 15 vines, shrubs, and small tree species.

-- What we think to be papery flowers are the bracts, i.e. modified leaves.
+- Papery flowers are bracts, i.e., modified leaves.

 - The real bougainvillea flowers are tiny and white.